Middle School Teachers

 Ari Leventhal, Middle School Science Teacher

 I am a Colorado native and grew up in the suburbs of Denver.
-I went to college in Portland or and spent my first years teaching 10th grade chemistry in living in New York City.
-I am excited to be a part of the teaching staff at DGS.
-As a chemistry major in college, I found myself constantly drawn to working with students but always passionate about science.
+I went to college in Portland or and spent my first years as a teacher in New York City teaching 10th grade chemistry.
+I continue to be excited to be a part of the teaching staff at DGS where we are always working to make our students better citizens and students.
+As a chemistry major in college, I found myself constantly drawn to working with people and loving science at the same time, teaching has been an ideal match for my interests.
 I look forward to working with the middle schoolers and exploring, playing, learning and challenging ourselves with science.
-Whether as a summer camp counselor, teacher or a mentor, I have enjoy working with students from a diverse set of backgrounds.
-I can frequently be found outdoors, and I look forward to spending my weekends climbing, biking, hiking and snowboarding.
-I am also a consistent Ultimate player and will likely have a large supply of Frisbees in the classroom.
+Whether as a summer camp counselor, teacher or a mentor, I have always enjoyed working with students from a diverse set of backgrounds.
+I can frequently be found outdoors with friends and at concerts, and I look forward to spending my weekends climbing, biking, hiking and snowboarding.
+I am also an Ultimate player and will likely have a large supply of Frisbees in the classroom.